Grand Canyon 1-Day Whitewater Rafting Trip

 The action begins right away with eight whitewater rapids within the first ten miles.
 You will get wet!
 The rapids are rated II and III+, which makes for a wild roller coaster ride of wave trains.
 If you have back issues, please know the rafts have metal benches.
 Going through the rapids is a rough ride.
 After the rapids, the next 25 miles of river will be smooth water and incredible Grand Canyon views.

 During the day, you will hike and explore a beautiful side canyon with a waterfall called Travertine Falls, run more rapids, and enjoy a picnic lunch on a sandy bank.
 Lunch consists of deli-style sandwiches with chips, fruit, cookies, and trail mix.
-Snacks, water, and soft drinks are always available.
+In addition, snacks, water, and soft drinks are always available.
 Dietary restrictions due to allergy or medical conditions can generally be accommodated.

 A note about bathroom breaks: urination during the day, while not near a port-a-john, must take place in the river or in the wet sand next to the river as ordered by the National Park Service.